dimitrinicolas/thermoskoul/README.md

 I was annoyed by the noise of my apartment boiler to fall asleep, but I wanted to find my shower towels hot every morning.
-So I made this electronic system to turn off and on my boiler on specifics hours.
+So I made this electronic system to turn off and on my boiler on specific hours.

 ## Hardware